 C. Meeting Schedule

 Individual members of the SEDAR Pool meet to participate in stock assessments at the discretion of the Office of Sustainable Fisheries, NMFS.
 Stock assessment timing, frequency, and relevant species will vary depending on the needs determined by NMFS and SEDAR staff.
-Currently, NMFS anticipates holding stock assessments for Atlantic sharpnose and bonnethead sharks in 2013 and finetooth and smoothhound sharks in 2014.
-The specific number and type of meetings or dates for those stock assessments have not yet been determined.
-Meetings and meeting logistics will be determined according to the SEDAR Guidelines.
+In 2018, NMFS intends to update the Gulf of Mexico blacktip shark stock assessment.
+In 2019, NMFS intends to conduct a benchmark assessment for Atlantic blacktip sharks.
+During an assessment year, meetings and meeting logistics will be determined according to the SEDAR Guidelines.
 All meetings are open for observation by the public.

 Emily H. Menashes,